Sharks Attack Three People In 24 Hours At Florida Beach

 — CNN (@CNN) August 5, 2019

 Amazingly, no fatal shark bites have been reported in the county.
-Malphurs said that sharks are not actively looking to bite people, but they are looking for fish, and sometimes humans might get in the way.
+Malphurs said that sharks are not actively looking to bite people, but they are looking for fish and sometimes humans get in the way.

 “When the water is really murky, it’s kind of a mistaken identity.
 It’s usually a bite and release,” she said.